-An all-time student-favorite among the classes I created combines two French songs by Parisian hip hop artist Black M. The first one, Je suis chez moi (literally “I am home”) is about reclaiming and affirming Frenchness despite the social alienation faced as a black man.
+An all-time student-favorite among the classes I created combines two French songs by Parisian hip hop artist Black M. The first one, Je suis chez moi (literally “I am home”) is about reclaiming and affirming Frenchness despite the social exclusion faced as a black man in France.

-The second part of the class contrasts the first song with a second one from him, À l’Ouest (literally “Out West”—in West Africa) in which Black M expresses his rootedness in Guinea; he travels back there to shoot the music video and reconnect with his parents’ home country.
+The second part of the class contrasts the first song with a second song from him, À l’Ouest (literally “Out West”—in West Africa) in which Black M expresses his rootedness in Guinea.
+He travels to his “other home” with his co-star (rapper MHD, also from Guinea) in the music video.

-It is always fascinating to put these two songs into perspective and hear students’ reactions and interpretations.
-Personally, I think the two songs reveal the pride and interests of French youths in multiculturalism despite France’s systemic opposition to hyphenated identities.
+It is always fascinating to put these two songs into conversation and hear students’ interpretations.
+The two songs showcase how much young French artists and individuals value multiculturalism despite the French Republic’s systemic opposition to hyphenated identities.

 Song 1: Je suis chez moi